particl/particl-desktop/CONTRIBUTING.md

   - `feature/..` - for new features, e.g. `feature/coldstaking`
   - `gfx/..` - for graphic/UI/UX tweaks, e.g. `gfx/typography`

 When your branch is ready, do your changes and push them to the branch.
 Be sure to push only the changes related to the connected Issue!
-Solving multiple Issues is also possible, but it's better to focus on one thing at a time.
+Don't solve multiple Issues in one PR.

 #### 2.2.
 Commit your code

-- Write meaninful commit messages – don't forget that when your PR is merged, its context is lost.
+- Write meaninful commit messages (PRs will be refused if they are not described correctly) – commit messages should make sense on their own.
+Don't forget that when your PR is merged, its context is lost.
 Meaning that once your commits get to `dev` branch, it's harder to say what each commit does just by its name:
   - ❎ Bad commit message: _"fixed button"_
   - ✅ Good: _"Receive: fixed 'copy address' button"_

 #### 2.3.
 Submit PR

-When your code is complete and ready, [submit new Push Request](https://github.com/particl/partgui/compare).
+When your code is complete and ready, [submit new Pull Request](https://github.com/particl/partgui/compare).

 - **Always set your base branch to `dev`** (never to `master` or others!) – `dev` is our main development branch
 - **As always, write short and descriptive title** (you can keep it the same name as your branch)
 - **Describe what has been done in description** – what does this PR solves?
-We usually list all the changes and even include a screenshot/GIF overview of the final result.
+We usually list all the changes and even include a screenshot/GIF overview of the original issue _and_ the final result.
 This greatly helps the Reviewers and Testers as they know what to focus on.
 - **Include references to Issues that this PR solves** – Writing `Fixes #[number]` automatically connects this PR to Issue _[number]_ and when this PR gets merged later, the corresponding Issue gets automatically closed.
   - Read more about [Closing Issues using keywords](https://help.github.com/articles/closing-issues-using-keywords/)
 - **Tag your PR with Labels** – Labels help other to see at first sight what's needed next.
 The most common are: